Diving among sea lions in the Sea of Cortez – Mexico

 The city is compact and colorful, with a relaxed pace, pleasant markets and excellent seafood restaurants.
 But it’s the sunsets that stay with you most of all.
 As the sun disappears behind the mountains, the sky colors in spectacular shades of orange, pink and purple.

 And don’t forget to sample the local flavors.
 In La Paz, culinary life revolves around fresh seafood.
 Be sure to try a traditional taco gobernador with grilled shrimp, or a ceviche of local fish with lime and cilantro.
-Getting thirsty?
+Got thirsty?
 End your day with an ice-cold clamato con cerveza, or a glass of mezcal as the sun slowly sinks behind the mountains.

 Travel costs